MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 > [!NOTE]
 > If the customer or vendor has open entries, you must first remove payment tolerance from entries that are currently open.

-## <a name="example----tolerance-calculations-for-a-single-document" />Example 1 - Tolerance Calculations for a Single Document
+## <a name="example-1---tolerance-calculations-for-a-single-document" />Example 1 - Tolerance Calculations for a Single Document

 The following are some example scenarios showing the expected tolerance calculations and postings occurring in different situations.